On graphs embeddable in a layer of a hypercube and their extremal numbers: Acknowledgements

 \section{Acknowledgements}

 The research of the first and the third authors was supported in part by a DFG grant FKZ AX 93/2-1.
 First author thanks Iowa State University for hospitality during research visit.
 The research of the second author was partially supported by a grant from the Simons Foundation (\#709641).
-The authors thank Chris Cox, Emily Heath, and Bernard Lidick\'y for discussions.
+The authors thank Chris Cox, Emily Heath, and Bernard Lidick\'y for helpful discussions, and the anonymous referee for constructive comments on the manuscript.
+In addition, the authors thank Imre Leader for comments and authors Alexandr Grebennikov and Jo\~ao Pedro Marciano for pointing out that the constant in Lemma \ref{lem:C6-} given by the proof is $4$ and not $3$.